unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_64bit

-force the specified modifier1 when using FastCGI protocol
+``help``: force the specified modifier1 when using FastCGI protocol

 fastcgi-modifier2
 *****************